Travel n Tour

 6- On-site

-A typical day on tour usually follows the same path: Visits or guided tours in the morning, free-time and suggested visits in the afternoon, the game in the evening, and free time in the evening.
+A typical day on tour follows the same path: Visits or guided tours in the morning, free timee and suggested visits in the afternoon, the game in the evening, and free time in the evening.
 On travel day between two locations, the guide will probably have scheduled stops along the way to include interesting visits while splitting the road time.
 Again, it would help if you did not spend too much time on the road.

 7- The aftermath